BIIA has two types of memberships, a full membership (active) and an associate membership (passive):

 Banner advertisement on www.biia.com if top position is not available: US$ 1.000

-- Full network participation: Newsletter / BIIA Forums / Networking with members
+- Full network participation: Newsletters / BIIA Forums / Networking with members (Associate Members pay higher conference fees as compared to full members)

-- BIIA Newsletter and access to archive for twelve months running (as of January 2015).
+- BIIA Newsletters and access to archive for twelve months running (as of January 2019).

-- Passwords will be available for all employees (Password to access password protected information on www.biia.com)
+- Passwords will be available for management (Password to access password protected information on www.biia.com)

 - A welcome banner advertisement on www.biia.com for six months (new members)